PandaQuQ/RHUL_attendance_bot/README.md

 ## Contact

-For questions or suggestions, please reach out via the [GitHub repository](https://github.com/PandaQuQ/RHUL_attendance_bot).
-We welcome feedback and contributions!
+For questions or suggestions, please feel free to reach out via the [GitHub repository](https://github.com/PandaQuQ/RHUL_attendance_bot).
+Feedback and contributions are welcome!